tobbesoren/noteable-aws-sls/README.md

 It is an API for storing and retrieving notes in a dynamoDb database.
 The user need to sign up and login to an account.
-Then they can post notes, archive/unarchive notes, update notes, delete archived notes and ofcourse read notes.
+Then they can post notes, archive/unarchive notes, update notes, delete archived notes and of course read notes.

 ## Endpoints